Serre-Tate theory for Shimura varieties of Hodge type: Abstract

 \section{Abstract}

-We study the formal neighbourhood of a point in $\mu$-ordinary locus of an integral model of a Hodge type Shimura variety.
-We show that this formal neighbourhood has a structure of a shifted cascade.
-Moreover we show that the CM points on the formal neighbourhood are dense and that the identity section of the shifted cascade corresponds to a lift of the abelian variety which has a characterization in terms of its endomorphisms in analogy with the Serre-Tate canonical lift of an ordinary abelian variety.
+We study the formal neighbourhood of a point in the $\mu$-ordinary locus of an integral model of a Hodge type Shimura variety.
+We show that this formal neighbourhood has a structure of a ``shifted cascade''.
+Moreover we show that the CM points on the formal neighbourhood are dense and that the identity section of the shifted cascade corresponds to a lift of the abelian variety which has a characterization in terms of its endomorphisms, analogous to the Serre--Tate canonical lift of an ordinary abelian variety.